erikwaskiewicz/RunlogDB/README.md

 This database was a project for my STP Computing for Clinical Scientists (SBI101) rotation.

+## Parameters

+The database is split into three tables:
+- Runlog: data common to all sequencing runs, regardless of instrument type.
+  - Run ID, worksheet ID, panels, sample IDs
+  - Setup and run dates
+  - QC metrics - interops and sensitivity data
+  - Other data pulled from the samplesheet
+- Miseq/Hiseq/Nextseq tables: data specific to the relevent instrument.
+  - Specific data about the sequencer settings
+  - Pulled from the RunParameters.xml file

 ## Setup
 - Copy over whole directory
 - Create conda ennvironment from yaml file